 - Approved loan amount: Base loan amount and possibly gross loan amount (FHA, VA, USDA)

 - Status date and expiration date: Most Pre-Approval Letters are good 90 days from when your credit report was run.
 After 90 days borrowers should touch base with their lender again to update any changes.

-- Financing type: FHA, VA, USDA, Conventional, Jumbo
+- Financing Type: FHA, VA, USDA, Conventional and Jumbo

 - Terms of the loan: 30, 20 or 15 year fixed, ARM (Adjustable Rate Mortgage); if ARM, 3, 5, 7 or 10 year initial fixed period.

 - Occupancy Type: Owner Occupied or Secondary Residence, Investment home purchases ( conventional only)